wntrblm/nox/docs/tutorial.rst

 .. code-block:: python

-    session.conda_install("pytest")
+    session.conda_install("pytest", channels=["conda-forge"])

 It is possible to install packages with pip into the conda environment, but it's a best practice only install pip packages with the ``--no-deps`` option.
 This prevents pip from breaking the conda environment by installing incompatible versions of packages already installed with conda.
+You should always specify channels for consistency; default channels can vary (and ``micromamba`` has none).

 .. code-block:: python